Please note that Tapas no longer supports Internet Explorer.

 Oct 24, 2024

 Rosario cursed inside for having drawn attention to Franziska, but it was too late now.
-She nodded, “You said she looked like us and Stefan in the Convergence, so I thought it would be easy to see her, but there are so many shapes overlapping I can’t distinguish anything past the first row of houses.
-How can you make out anything like this?
+She nodded.
+“You said she looked like us and Stefan, so I thought it would be easy to see her, but there are so many shapes overlapping, I can’t distinguish anything past the first row of houses.
+How can you make out anything like this?”

 “It’s by no means easy.
 I’m more accustomed to it, but even I can’t see her.”

 Rosario didn’t exteriorize anything but felt relieved, and hoped Franzi had thought of going to the smithy to get help.
-Still, the words of the mayor made her frown, “Mr. Conrwell, then how did you spot us two days ago?
-We were not near the town; we were far out there in the mountains.”
+Still, the mayor’s words seemed odd.
+“Mr. Cornwell, then how did you spot us two days ago?
+We were not near the town; we were far out in the mountains.”

 “No, I hadn’t,” she responded, looking at him straight in the eye.
 “And you can call me Rosario, if you want.”